Compare the performance of various claims

 Claims Test confirmed that the top claim was most certainly “Made from UK grown soy”.
 The claim performed well in all diagnostics aspects of naturalness, healthiness, and credibility.
 It also has a strong brand association with Dairy Co.

 - The study provided agile and actionable insights to help Dairy Co understand the importance of "UK grown soy" versus “organic” certification.

 - Dairy Co proceeded to launch Soya-based yogurt without “organic” certification and invested in sourcing UK grown soy.

 Conjoint.ly makes market research easy

 You get agency-quality results at a fraction of the cost and time investment.
 One powerful end-to-end platform for insights teams for fast and reliable market research.
 Get answers to questions about features and claims studies.
-Our team will help your insights team understand consumers and make confident decisions.
+We help your insights, marketing, and product teams understand consumers and make confident decisions.

 Powerful product research tools

 Conjoint.ly methods are thoroughly tested and rooted in marketing science.